SDiTech/README/ssh/README.md

 ### OpenSSH

 OpenSSH is one of the most commonly recognized providers of SSH Server/Client software.
-Due to its widespread availability, there may be variations in the software's behavior and are commonly differences involving configuration file locations.
+Due to its widespread availability there may be variations in the software's behavior and are commonly differences involving configuration file locations.

 #### Server Requirements